logisparte/kano/docs/en/tasks/dockered.md

 Use the `dockered` task to execute a task inside a development container

+> See the [docker](/docs/en/tasks/docker.md) task documentation for more information

 ## Usage

 To execute a task inside a development container :